Amir Chamdin

-Amir Juan Chamdin, born 4 June 1974, is a Swedish director and musician, renowned for his work across music videos, feature films and TV series.
+Amir Juan Chamdin, born 4 June 1974, is a Swedish director and musician renowned for his work in music videos, feature films, and TV series.

-Amir Chamdin first made a name for himself as the front figure of the Swedish hip hop band Infinite Mass.
-After starting his career on stage performing with the band he later achieved recognition when he turned into a director.
-Highlights include MTV Best Video winner “You're the Storm” for ((The Cardigans)), the feature film sensation ((Cornelis))—about one of Sweden's greatest music legends, and the crime-thriller ((Hassel)) which reached number 1 as the most watches new series in Sweden and Finland in 2017.
+Chamdin first made a name for himself as the front figure of the Swedish hip hop band Infinite Mass.
+After starting his career on stage performing with the band, he later achieved recognition when he turned into a director.
+Highlights include MTV Best Video winner “You're the Storm” for The Cardigans, the feature film sensation Cornelis—about one of Sweden's greatest music legends- and the crime-thriller Hassel, which reached number 1 as the most-watched new series in Sweden and Finland in 2017.

-In 2020, Chamdin received the award for 'Best Series' at CANNESSERIES for his original TV series, Partisan, which premiered on Viaplay in August the same year.
+In 2020, Chamdin received the award for 'Best Series' at CANNESSERIES for his original TV series, "Partisan", which premiered on Viaplay in August the same year.
 Partisan set a record for the most-viewed Viaplay original show on its premiere night.

+His diverse directorial portfolio includes notable works such as the ballet Gustavia, the music video Satanized, and television series like Partisan and Börje – The Journey of a Legend.